unjs/ufo/README.md

 Removes trailing slash from the URL or pathname.

-If second argument is true, it will only remove the trailing slash if it's not part of the query or fragment with cost of more expensive operations.
+If second argument is `true`, it will only remove the trailing slash if it's not part of the query or fragment with cost of more expensive operations.

 **Example:**